Bolkonski (horse): Assessment

 In 1975 the independent Timeform organisation awarded Bolkonski a rating of 134, three pounds behind the top-rated Grundy a colt he had defeated on their only meeting.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Bolkonski an "average" winner of the 2000 Guineas.

 Stud career

 Bolkonski was retired from racing to become a breeding stallion at the Haras du Val Henry in Normandy.
 He had little success as a sire of winners, the best of his progeny being Glifahda, a filly who won several races over sprint distances including the Prix de Seine-et-Oise, Prix de Saint-Georges and Prix du Gros Chêne.
-He was also the sire of Restless Girl, who produced the Prix de Diane winner Resless Kara.
+He was also the sire of Restless Girl, who produced the Prix de Diane winner Restless Kara.

+Pedigree

+Bolkonski is inbred 4S x 3D to the stallion Nearco, meaning that he appears fourth generation on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Bolkonski is inbred 5S x 4D to the stallion Hyperion, meaning that he appears fifth generation (via Owen Tudor) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.